 - Burnley, Pendle and Rossendale

-Both are also available online as e-editions by paid subscription.
+Both are also available online as e-editions (including for Android and iOS devices) by paid subscription.